-Marriage appears wonderfully endearing to the single individual who has never married, and maybe to the divorced person who hankers for anything to arrest their longing for companionship or sexual release, but marriage for nearly all of us is fairly a difficult function at instances.
+Marriage appears wonderfully endearing to the single individual who has by no means married, and possibly to the divorced man or woman who hankers for something to arrest their longing for companionship or sexual release, but marriage for almost all of us is quite a hard perform at occasions.
 (And I can say this even as a representative of my wife!).
-We carry so much of ourselves into our marriages – which is each a excellent and a negative point.
+We carry so a lot of ourselves into our marriages – which is the two a great and a negative issue.

-We bring in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not spend too much income, not look for to manage us, that they will want to devote time with us.
-We also deliver in expectations of what our partners need to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
+We carry in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not devote also significantly income, not seek to handle us, that they will want to devote time with us.
+We also bring in expectations of what our partners must bring to us: their virtues of diligence and moderation and sanctity and kindness – to identify just four.
 We are disappointed when they don’t measure up to our previously unconscious expectations – that have now grow to be aware due to our encroaching annoyance.

 This act of submission saves the wolf’s life and the wolf pack remains intact.
 We suspect that the reason many people stay in dangerously abusive marriages is this “old brain’s” impulse to submit as a way of surviving.
 The Old Brain and Safety, When the old brain perceives safety, the parasympathetic system takes over and in safety the old brain knows how to do five things.